Overview

 - Type

-- A dropdown menu appears with two options:
+/latexin the editor - A dropdown menu appears with two options:

 - LaTeX Math for Confluence (Inline) - For inline equations